Do you know how long it takes for people to decide whether to stay on your website?

 Here’s an example from the MailerLite blog.
 The below section on steps to building a website makes it easy for people to discover more about our no-code website builder.

 It’s sometimes better to answer questions within the page the visitor is on, rather than directing them to a new one.
-But adding too much text can complicate the design of your website.
+However, adding too much text can complicate the design of your website.

 Using accordion FAQ blocks to add expandable content is an easy way around this.
 They let you include more information without cluttering up your page.